loadingplay/bodegas.client.js/README.md

 {{! total|money }} | it shows the total of the shopping cart in money format
 {{! units_total }} | it shows the total of the products that you are going to buy
-{{! checkout_url}} | it shows the chackout url that is going to open when the subbmit button if its pressed site_name | it shows the id of the site, the value is already configured cart_id | this is the id of the cart that automaticlly appears on the checkout origin | it shows the origin of the cart, it is the name of the site
+{{! checkout_url}} | it shows the chackout url that is going to open when the subbmit button if its pressed site_name | it shows the name of the site, the value is already configured cart_id | this is the id of the cart that automaticlly appears on the checkout origin | it shows the origin of the cart, it is the name of the site
 ```